 Please know this post includes some affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Click here for my full disclosure.

-We’ve made quite a few lamps before, including this one so we were totally prepared to manipulate the base in some way in order for the lamp parts to fit.
-To our surprise the existing threaded hole fit the future lamp’s threaded pipe (1/8IPS) perfectly.
+We’ve made quite a few lamps here, including this mid century beauty and this steampunk-esque cutey so we were totally prepared to manipulate the base in some way in order for the lamp parts to fit however, the existing threaded hole fit the future lamp’s threaded pipe (1/8IPS) perfectly.

 - The base